pseudocoders/GPT-notes/javascript/dom.md

 One of the primary purposes of the DOM is to allow developers to access and manipulate the contents of a web page using JavaScript.
 By using the methods and properties provided by the DOM API, developers can traverse the DOM tree, modify the contents of individual nodes, and add or remove nodes from the tree.
 This makes it possible to create dynamic, interactive web pages that respond to user input and events.

+## DOM and BOM

+DOM (Document Object Model) and BOM (Browser Object Model) are two important components of web browsers that provide a structured representation of web documents and access to browser functionality, respectively.

+1. **DOM (Document Object Model)**:
+The Document Object Model represents the structure of an HTML or XML document as a tree-like structure, where each element, attribute, and text node in the document is represented as an object.
+The DOM provides a programming interface that allows developers to manipulate the content, structure, and style of web documents dynamically.

+Key points about DOM:
+- It represents the structure of the document as a tree of objects.
+- It provides methods and properties to manipulate and interact with the document.
+- It allows developers to dynamically add, remove, or modify elements and their attributes.
+- It enables event handling and manipulation of CSS styles.
+- It provides access to elements using selectors like IDs, classes, or tag names.

+2. **BOM (Browser Object Model)**:
+The Browser Object Model represents the web browser itself as an object, providing access to various browser functionalities beyond the scope of the web document.
+It exposes objects and methods that allow developers to interact with the browser window, control navigation, manipulate history, manage cookies, and more.

+Key points about BOM:
+- It provides access to browser-specific features and functionalities.
+- It exposes objects like `window`, `navigator`, `location`, `history`, and `document` (which is part of the DOM).
+- It allows manipulation of the browser window, including resizing, moving, or closing it.
+- It provides methods for navigating to different URLs and controlling the browser history.
+- It offers access to information about the user's browser, operating system, and device.

+It's important to note that the DOM and BOM are separate but interconnected components within a web browser.
+The DOM handles the representation and manipulation of the web document's structure, content, and style, while the BOM provides access to browser-specific features and functionalities beyond the document itself.
+Together, they form the foundation for dynamic web development and enable interactivity and control over web pages.

 ## DOM manipulation